This guide was updated in June 2024.

 (Scott Lynch)

-The 150-foot ferris wheel that gives this park its name was built in 1920, and, once you get up top, still offers magnificent views of the beach, the boardwalk, and all the way back to the Manhattan skyline.
+The 150-foot ferris wheel that gives this park its name was built in 1920, and once you get up top, it still offers magnificent views of the beach, the boardwalk, and all the way back to the Manhattan skyline.
 Another NYC bucket list experience for sure.

-This season Deno's unveils its newest attraction, the Phoenix, a leg-dangler roller coaster that zips you around below the Wonder Wheel.
+Deno's newest attraction is the Phoenix, a leg-dangler roller coaster that zips you around below the Wonder Wheel.
 And don't miss the ridiculous-but-fun Spook-A-Rama haunted house.
 Deno's offers both a discounted ticket book and a pay-per-ride option.

 Classic Coney Beach Eats and Drinks